xtuml/training/courses/System Modeling with the xtUML Editor/Components and Interfaces/Interfaces quiz.md

 __Type:__  True/False

-__Question:__ An interface specifies how to be implemented not just what needs to be supported
+__Question:__ An interface specifies the details of the implement, not just what needs to be supported.

 __Answer:__
   - F